estuary/flow/site/docs/concepts/schemas.md

 Flow documents and [collections](collections.md) always have an associated schema that defines the structure, representation, and constraints of your documents.
+Collections must have one schema, but [may have two](#write-and-read-schemas) for different types of Flow tasks.

 Schemas are a powerful tool for data quality.
 Flow verifies every document against its schema whenever it's read or written,